buildout/buildout/doc/reference.rst

   Indicate whether it should be possible to install requirements whose `versions aren't pinned <pinned-versions>`.

+allow-unknown-extras, default: 'false'
+  Specify whether requirements that specify an extra not provided by the target distribution should be allowed.
+When this is false, such a requirement is an error.

 bin-directory, default: bin
   The directory where generated scripts should be installed.
 If this is a relative path, it's evaluated relative to the buildout